apache/velocity-tools/README.txt

 Build Instructions
 ------------------

-Building the project requires JDK 1.3.1 or higher and ant 1.4.1 or higher.
+Building the project requires JDK 1.4 or higher and ant 1.4.1 or higher.
+Running the tests requires JDK 1.5 or higher.
 There is an ant script included that builds the entire project, including all three subprojects, documentation, application examples, etc. To build the project, start ant in the root directory of the project: